pksurferdad/knative-microservices/README.md

 Now that we have an event handler running, let's build the other side the eventing implementation and create the event subscriber.
 The event subscriber will handle events and the associated payloads that are pushed to the subscriber.

-Below is a simple event subscriber that we will build upon in a more real-world example toward the end of this article.
+Below is a simple event subscriber that will process the published event.

 ```
 import json